 - q - Quit ctop

 ctop is just a basic, yet fully functional monitoring tool for Linux containers.
 It does exactly what it says on the official website.
-If you’re looking for a simple commandline monitoring options, ctop might be your choice.
+If you're looking for a simple commandline monitoring options for your containers, ctop might be a good choice.